nightwatchjs/nightwatch-docs/guide/working-with-page-objects/defining-sections.md

 <br>
 <div class="alert alert-info">
-Note that every command and assertion on a section (other than `expect` assertions) returns that section for chaining.
+Note that every command and assertion on a section (other than <code>expect</code> assertions) returns that section for chaining.
 If desired, you can nest sections under other sections for complex DOM structures.
 </div>

 #### Example of nesting page object sections: